People

 Isabel Villaoslada Casaled, Msc: PhD Student

 Pursuing my interest in development a research career in Biomedicine, I graduated as a Biotechnologist at the University of Zaragoza in 2019.
 During my last year, I studied abroad with the Erasmus program at the Vytautas Magnus University in Kaunas, Lithuania where I developed my final bachelor thesis.
 Later I enrolled in the Master in Health Biotecnology at the Pablo de Olavide University.
 During my Master final thesis, I took part in a translational research group where I improved my knowledge in the field of clinical biotechnology in two different approaches, one of them related to laboratory techniques and a more clinical approach when working with direct patient samples.
-Motivated by my enthusiasm for contributing to the welfare of the society, I am currently doing my PhD in Dr. Sancho’s lab which consists in the development of tumor-on-chip platforms for studying new therapeutical approaches for PDAC treatment.
-For this reason, I am also working in a collaborative team with Dr. García Aznar’s group that specializes in microchip devices.
+Motivated by my enthusiasm for contributing to the welfare of the society, I am currently doing my PhD in Dr. Sancho’s lab in collaboration with Dr. García Aznar’s group which consists in the development of tumor-on-chip platforms for studying new therapeutical approaches for PDAC treatment. also working in a collaborative team that specializes in microchip devices.
 I am grateful and looking forward to learning all I can in this new stage of my career!

 Former members of the group